imkowalski/imkowalski/README.md

 I'm currently a student at [MG](https://www.mercantec.dk/uddannelser/gymnasiale-uddannelser/htx) in Viborg, Danmark. <br>
 And on the side, guy who's learning to code, to become an developer in the future.

-### My Three Pricipels
-(that i defintetally didn't steal from the internet)
-- Make it work
-- Make it beautiful
-- Make it efficient

 #### Im am currently learning 🌱
 - SQL